 Jewish believers took ritual purity very seriously.
 In pictures of mikva’ot, we might notice that there is often a stone dividing line going down the middle of the pool’s staircase.
 This was to ensure that the ceremonially unclean person did not ascend the same way in which he had entered the mikveh.
 The distinction between clear and unclean was crystal clear – a person descended down one side of the steps and ascended the other.

 Some today may be tempted to think that people make too much of baptism.
 They disagree that baptism is necessary, citing passages stating that salvation does not consist of works (Eph.
 2:9).
 Here they equate baptism with some kind of meritorious work.
 Scripture does not define it this way.
 Instead, it is merely the final act of faith in which one demonstrates his or her commitment to Christ.
-And its importance is emphasized by Luke, who was careful to record baptism as a part of every conversion experience in the book of Acts.
+And its importance is emphasized by Luke, who was careful to record baptism as a part of almost every conversion experience in the book of Acts.